ETH-WindMil/benchmarktu1402/README.md

 - Column 1 stores the labels of output nodes
 - Columns 2-3 store the corresponding nodal coordinates

-Depending on the type of analysis, Modal or Dynamic, the following files are further generated for each job named *Job_name*:
+Depending on the type of analysis, the following files are further generated for each job named *Job_name*:

 **Modal Analysis**